14 amazing drone photos from DJI SkyPixel contest winners

 Prepare to be wowed

 DJI and SkyPixel received over 30,000 submissions from 124 countries and regions for their seventh annual drone photo and video contest.
-The Grand Prize winner in the Photo Category is an epic capture by Zhu Jianxin who framed up an otherworldly sight of a frozen lake after heavy snow fell in the Taklamakan Desert.
+The Grand Prize winner in the Photo Category is an epic capture by Zhu Jianxin who used his Mavic 2 Pro to frame up an otherworldly sight of a frozen lake after heavy snow fell in the Taklamakan Desert.
 With a simple change in perspective, several cracks on a frozen lake magically come together into a portrait of an elegant orchid.

 Jianxin had this to say about the drone photo: